duleorlovic/blog/_posts/2015-01-11-good-rails-exception-notification-better-than-tests.markdown

         Exception.new(params[:errorMsg]),
         env: request.env,
         # set env to nil if you do not want sections: request and session
-        # backtrace is not shown for manual notification
+        # backtrace is not shown for manual notification (only if data section
+        # contains backtrace, so I use different key (stack) to avoid duplicate)
         # data section is always shown if exists
         # sections: %w(request message),
         exception_recipients: "#{js_receivers}".split(','),
         data: {
           current_user: current_user,
           params: params,
+          stack: e.backtrace,
         },
       )
     end